 - whether the casino is standalone or integrated with other leisure facilities

-2.28 Deciding that a customer presents a higher risk of money laundering or terrorist financing does not automatically mean that the person is a criminal, money launderer or financier of terrorism.
+2.28 Deciding that a customer presents a higher risk of money laundering or terrorist financing does not automatically mean that the person is a criminal, money launderer or terrorist financer.
 Similarly, identifying a customer as presenting a low risk of money laundering or terrorist financing does not mean that the customer is definitely not laundering money or engaging in criminal spend.
 Employees therefore need to remain vigilant and use their experience and common sense in applying the casino operator’s risk-based criteria and rules, seeking guidance from their nominated officer as appropriate.